build-your-own-internet/byoi/chapters/001-getting-started/README.md

 >**NOTE:**
 > What is this `--cap-add=NET_ADMIN` all about, you ask?
 Check the "Problem Solving" section at the bottom for more information!
 Also see [this Stack Overflow post](https://stackoverflow.com/questions/27708376/why-am-i-getting-an-rtnetlink-operation-not-permitted-when-using-pipework-with-d) for more details.

-## Simple Network

-> What is a network?

-2 or more machines that can communicate directly with each other over a physical medium (think actual wires or actual radio signals).

-> What is an internetwork?

-2 or more machines on different networks that can communicate with each other.
-There are special devices (routers) that are used to fascilitate communication between each machine.

 ## Build a Network